microsoft/DialoGPT/README.md

 conda activate LSP
 ```

-If you run this on an architecture other than Linux, please use `LSP-generic.yml` instead of `LSP-linux.yml` but please note that the generic one is not tested in all platform, so the stablity can not be gauranteed.
+If you run this on an architecture other than Linux, please use `LSP-generic.yml` instead of `LSP-linux.yml` but please note that the generic one is not tested in all platform, so the stability can not be guaranteed.
 To use fp16 training, please install apex by using commands below

 ```bash